THE RIGHT KIND OF FAITH – James 2:14-26

 CHRIST’S RESURRECTION AND FIRST APPEARANCE – John 20:1-18

-Bible sermons, Easter message, Easter sermon, Jesus' resurrection, John 20:1-18, resurrection of Christ
+Bible sermon, Bible sermons, death, Easter, Easter message, Easter sermon, Easter Sunday, God, Jesus' resurrection, John 20:1-18, Joy, New Testament sermon, religion, resurrection of Christ, Savior, sermon with illustrations, Uncategorized

 I. INTRODUCTION: